Dasmariñas: Sabang

-On the northern part of Dasmariñas is where this barangay can be traveled and found.
-The word "Sabang" means "to overflow", wherein the creeks running from Malagasang, Imus tend to inundate in this place.
-This were made by the Spanish friars to irrigate the vast rice fields of the barangay.
-The diversion in the direction of the water flow had vastly made changes in the agriculture during the Spanish period, for there was a rich production of rice corps.
-Because of this, a bodega was made here for the storage of rice and was called the "Kamalig ng Pare" (Silo of the Priest).
-This place is considered to be the richest land in Dasmariñas.
+This barangay can be found on the northern part of Dasmariñas.
+The word "Sabang" means "to overflow", and the creeks running from Malagasang, Imus tend to flood in this area.
+The Spanish friars irrigated the vast rice fields of this barangay.
+This diversion in the direction of the water flow vastly changed agriculture during the Spanish period with rich production of rice crops in this area.
+A bodega was made here for the storage of rice and was called the "Kamalig ng Pare" (Silo of the Priest).
+Sabang is considered to be the richest land in Dasmariñas.
 Residents here were known to be industrious.
-Agriculture is still a source of income in this barangay, though it has diminished due to the development of its agrarian lands into subdivisions and schools for children.
+Although agriculture is still a source of income in this barangay, it has diminished due to the development of agrarian lands into subdivisions and schools for children.
 More than 85% of the population are professionals and have a high standard of living.
-In this place, the Madona Charity Clinic is located, owned by Mrs. Bracia Tengko.
+The Madona Charity Clinic is located in Sabang, and it is owned by Mrs. Bracia Tengko.
 This clinic provides aid and relief to the less fortunate residents seeking medical help.
 At the back of the Madona Clinic was a Rock with a Spring of Water (Bucal ng Tubig) at the Ylang-Ylang River.
-It was believed to have healing properties or miracles.
-In 2007 LTO District Office Dasmariñas were established to accommodate the growing number of cars & motors in the city.
+It was believed to have healing properties or cause miracles.
+In 2007 Land Transportation Office LTO Dasmarinas District Office were established from the sponsorship and pioneering efforts of a wealthy landowner and business woman Mrs. Carmelita Carungcong Canete to accommodate the growing number of cars & motors in the city.

 This area is also the birthplace of a Caviteno robinhood folk hero Leonardo Manicio, also known as "Nardong Putik".

 Only one barangay is located in this district, its namesake, Barangay Sabang.